This guidance applies to all election campaigning in Wales.

 Canvassing (knocking on doors)

 The number of campaigners canvassing together must be kept to an absolute minimum and should not exceed 6 people in total.
-Campaigners who do not live together must keep 2m apart from each other and other people not in their household or support bubble at all times.
+Campaigners who do not live together must keep 2m apart from each other and other people not in their household, extended household or support bubble at all times.

 Only one campaigner at a time should speak to electors on their doorsteps but they should not go inside and should maintain at least 2 metres distance and wear a face covering (unless exempt) at all times.
 Other campaigners should wait away from the doorstep.